Chris210634/Siammask/README.md

 You can use ```copy_data.sh``` to copy data from a file share.
 It is important to group files into one tar file when copying to and from a file share.

-For the first stage of training, download a pre-trainined res-net:
+For the first stage of training, download a pre-trained res-net:

 ```
 cd experiments